willroberts/raven-shield-2020/README.md

 ## Athena Sword

-Athena Sword is an expansion which adds 19 maps (including 8 designed for multiplayer), 4 game modes, and 7 weapons.
+Athena Sword (March 9 2004) is an expansion which adds 19 maps (including 8 designed for multiplayer), 4 game modes, and 7 weapons.
 In the Steam version of Raven Shield, Athena Sword is installed separately in your Steam Library.

 Note: Installing Athena Sword in Steam may overwrite the `<YourGameDir>\system\R6ClassDefines.ini` file.
 Be sure to install OpenRVS after installing Athena Sword.